yaelhayem/TDSADH18/docs/Elk_candy_closed_article.md

 which is still in business in the area.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*Karl Ehmer* (No. 230) Butcher and German food shop opened

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;in New Jersey, 1932.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*Karl Ehmer* (No. 230) Butcher and German food shop opened in New Jersey, 1932.
 Opened on 86th St., early 1950's.
-Closed around 1987, but operates other

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;stores in the metropolitan region.
+Closed around 1987, but operates other stores in the metropolitan region.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*Bavarian Inn* (No. 232) Opened 1943.
+Closed December 1983.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*Kleine Konditorei Cafe and Resttaurant* (No. 234) Opened 1926.
+Closed after fire on April 13, 1996.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*Ideal* (No. 236) Coffee shop opneed in 1932.
+Closed for a year after fire in 1994.
+Reopened as restaurant an dbar, at 322 E. 86th St. between First and Second Aves., on March , 1995.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*Elk Cnady Company* (No. 240) Opened in 1930's at 92 East End Ave.
+Moved in the 40s to NO 240.
+Closed March 31, 1997.

+Sources  New-York Historical Society, Kathy Jolowicz, shop owners.